1jour1vin

 Bettane & Desseauve

-Laure Colombo, a brilliant young oenologist, joined the family business in Cornas, but decided to set up her own domaine on the heights of Saint-Péray to find her feet.
-This year, she is offering us a Saint-Péray and a Cornas from her domaine in Lorient.
-Joining doesn't mean taking over: Jean-Luc is still here, and so the range is built up as a family, between the vineyards of the Côte Bleue and those of the Rhône, and of course sourcing activities, sometimes under the Colombo & Fille label, sometimes under Jean-Luc Colombo.
-Cornas are still the great wines here, and the modern, rational winery is built at the foot of the hill!
-In 2017, the delicious vallon-de-l'aigle will be rationed, with only two barrels produced!
+Laure Colombo, a young and brilliant oenologist, joined the family business in Cornas but wanted to establish her own estate on the outskirts, in the hills above Saint-Péray, to find her footing; starting this year, she is offering a Saint-Péray and a Cornas from her estate in Lorient.
+Joining doesn’t mean taking over; Jean-Luc is still here, so the range is built as a family effort, spanning the vineyards of the Côte Bleue and the Rhône, and of course the sourcing activities, sometimes under the Colombo & Fille label, sometimes under Jean-Luc Colombo.
+The Cornas wines remain the flagship wines here; it must be said that the modern, efficient winery is built at the foot of the hillside!
+In 2017, the delicious Vallon-de-l’Aigle will be in short supply—only two barrels were produced!

 Robert Parker - Wine Advocate